cunev/byteweb/README.md

 # Byteweb
 A minimalist javascript compiler for the Web.

-This library "compiles" your javascript code into QuickJS bytecode and adds a small layer of protection on top of your javascript code.
+This library "compiles" your javascript code into QuickJS bytecode, and by doing so, adds a small layer of protection on top of your javascript code.

 Yes, you can run this in the browser thanks to WebAssembly.